OpenSUTD/old-opensutd.github.io/README.md

 [**Home**](https://opensutd.github.io/) | [Projects](projects.md) | [Student Starter Pack](starter-pack.md)

 # Welcome to OpenSUTD

-A place for free and open knowledge sharing within and outside of the SUTD Community
+A place for free and open knowledge sharing within and outside of the SUTD Community.

 ## What's this?